 Evaluate What’s Motivating You

 However, some motivation for wanting a different or more fulfilling job comes from a positive place.
 Being content doesn’t mean giving up on moving up, it just requires a change in mindset.
-Instead of imagining every day at work as something we have to get through, we start thinking about what’s motivating us to move up or out, and use the opportunities we have to learn as much as we can along the way.
+Instead of imagining every day at work as something we have to get through, we start thinking about what’s motivating us to move up or out.
+We can use the opportunities we have to learn as much as we can along the way.
 In other words: make the most out of the situation.

 Consider Your “Always in Process” Goals